SlavisaDurdic/Data-Analytics/README.md

 ## DATA ANALYSIS AND VISUALIZATION

 For data analysis and visualization PowerBI, Tableau, Looker Studio, and/or MySQL and Python have been used.
-While analyzing data, STATISTICAL modeling technics listed below has been performed:
+While analyzing data, STATISTICAL modeling technics listed below have been performed:

 - Simple regression model (covid19, Financials PowerBI sample, US crime, Eurovision, Star Wars)
 - Time series (PowerBI: London crime, WB population; Tableau: Wildlife Strikes)